 The Village approved a Redevelopment Agreement in December of 2018 which includes the transfer of Village owned parcels at 700-728 Madison Street and right-of-way, the creation of a Pete's Fresh Market on the north side of Madison Street east of Oak Park Avenue, a senior living center on the south side of Madison, and for street resurfacing, streetscaping, and utility improvements on Madison from Oak Park Avenue to East Avenue.
 The Village previously completed conceptual streetscape designs and utility improvements that will be used as the basis of the design which will be refined and completed in coordination with the redevelopments' designs.
-Work includes street resurfacing, street figure endset, and the redevelopment activities include utility relocation, environmental remediation, alley replacements, installations of cul de sacs, and miscellaneous site improvements.
+Work includes street resurfacing, street lighting replacement, enhancements to eth sidewalk and parkway areas, improved pedestrian crossings, and creating protected bike lanes.
+Redevelopment activities include utility relocation, environmental remediation, alley replacements, installations of cul de sacs, and miscellaneous site improvements.